hellgate75/selenium2easytest/README.md

 ## Maven Commands

-To compile the maven project run on the root :
+To compile the maven project run on the root of the main maven project :

 `mvn -U -up install clean test javadoc:jar`

-To generate the stand-alone JAVADOC run on the root :
+To generate the stand-alone JAVADOC run on the root of the main maven project :

 `mvn -U javadoc:jar`

-For the Stand-alone Tests execution (after the build) run on the root  :
+For the Stand-alone Tests execution (after the build) run on the root of the main maven project :

-RUN: mvn -U test
+`mvn -U test`

 ## License